 - Provide technical advice in delivering institutionalized activities for Midwives, and public health officers (1st phase-need assignment and 2nd phase-activity design and implementation).

-- Build the capacity of Medawalabo University and Pawe health science college faculty members and technical support staffs to improve quality of teaching-learning process through use of Information Communication Technology and running effective skill labs.
+- Build the capacity of Medawalabo University and Pawe health science college faculty members and technical support staffs to improve the quality of the teaching-learning process through the use of Information Communication Technology and running effective skill labs.

 - Strengthening of capacity of partner organizations (Ethiopian midwifery association and ministry of health and/or their networks) and support further development of monitoring and evaluation systems for partners.